Get a demo of Culture Amp

 How does Government Administration Oceania compare?

-On the lower side, people in Government Administration Oceania had much lower favorable scores than average in Company Performance, Feedback & Recognition, and Action.
+On the lower side, people in Government Administration Oceania had much lower favorable scores than average in Equity, Feedback & Recognition, and Action.

-People working in Government Administration Oceania are more engaged than Nonprofit Organization Management Europe and Hungary.
-People working in Government Administration Oceania are less engaged than Automotive & Machinery Oceania, Computer Software France, Creative & Media Southeast Asia, and Education Australia.
+People working in Government Administration Oceania are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Government Administration Oceania are less engaged than Creative & Media United States, Information Technology & Services United Kingdom, Europe, and Hospitality Western Europe.

-The highest scoring question for Government Administration Oceania had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Government Administration Oceania had 85% of people agreeing that they know what they need to do to be successful in their role (-2% compared to overall) while they were generally most positive about Management.

-People in Government Administration Oceania were generally least favourable about Company Performance, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 32% of people disagreeing (+16% above average).
+People in Government Administration Oceania were generally least favourable about Equity, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 29% of people disagreeing (+12% above average).

 How long do people stay?